 Not cleaning the organic food waste and debris that falls on the floors is a major attraction for baby roaches.

-Apart from this, make sure that the garbage bin and its area are also cleaned regularly.
+Also, ensure the garbage bin and its area are cleaned regularly.

-Garbage bins are the favorite areas for cockroaches, and so it is highly recommended to regularly clean the bin and the surroundings to avoid and get rid of baby roaches.
+Garbage bins are the favourite areas for cockroaches, so regularly cleaning the bin and surroundings is highly recommended to avoid and get rid of baby roaches.

 Another great attraction for small to big roaches is the unclean kitchen sink; the dirty dishes and the moisture make an excellent environment for roaches to hang around.

-If you want to get rid of a cockroach infestation, you will need to keep your sinks and kitchen area clean.
+To eliminate a cockroach infestation, keep your sinks and kitchen area clean.

 Natural Cockroach Predators

-Just like every organism in this world, even cockroaches have natural predators and are a part of the active food chain for many organisms.
+Like every organism, even cockroaches have natural predators and are a part of the active food chain for many organisms.

-Apart from these, there are plenty of other organisms like beetles, spiders, lizards, and other insects and arachnids that are also fond eaters of roaches.
+Apart from these, plenty of other organisms like beetles, spiders, lizards, and other insects and arachnids are also fond eaters of roaches.

 A few parasitic wasps also target roaches by laying their eggs inside cockroach egg cases, ultimately preventing the baby roaches from hatching and killing the infestation growth.

-There may be plenty of natural enemies that kill and feed on cockroaches, but inside houses, these little creepers hardly fall prey to any organism.
+Plenty of natural enemies may kill and feed on cockroaches, but inside houses, these little creepers hardly fall prey to any organism.

 Cockroach Gel Baits

-Gel baits are basically like food traps; there are plenty of cockroach gel baits available in the market for cockroaches with various insecticide formulations meant to control these dark crawling pests.
+Gel baits are basically like food traps; plenty of cockroach gel baits are available for cockroaches with various insecticide formulations to control these dark crawling pests.

 However, gel baits are not always effective; they dry over time and require constant reapplication of fresh bait.

-Moreover, if used too often, roaches start avoiding these traps or become immune to their effects.
+Moreover, roaches avoid these traps if used too often or become immune to their effects.

-Also, these gel baits are dangerous for kids and animals when ingested; hence, it is essential to be cautious where it is to be placed.
+Also, when ingested, these gel baits are dangerous for kids and animals; hence, it is essential to be cautious about where they should be placed.

 How to use Roach Gel Baits

-Using gel baits is very simple, yet you have to be very cautious about where to place them; putting them somewhere where roaches have no interest is just wasting the ammo.
+Using gel baits is very simple, yet you must be cautious about where to place them, putting them somewhere where roaches are not interested in wasting ammo.

 Follow the steps given below for the best results on your gel baits.

-- The first step is to test whether your gel baits are effective against roaches or not.
+- The first step is to test whether your gel baits are effective against roaches.